What do I need to make TuneMatic products work?

 What about upgrades and improvements to TuneMatic?

 The firmware is on a socketed connector, so that upgrades can be made in the field.
 Updrading the firmware will not lose any of the user settings or memories.
-We will be providing a link for those interested, as well as a list of the changes and improvements to TuneMatic products.
+We will update the main website regarding changes or updates, as well as a list of the changes and improvements to TuneMatic products.

 The main unit measures 6.625″H x 4.75″W x 1.5″H, and the remote measures 3.75″L x 1.75″w x 0.625″H.